Bounds for multivariate residues and for the polynomials in the elimination theorem: Introduction

 When $X\subset \mathbb \C^n$ is an algebraic variety of pure dimension $r\ge 1$, $\bff=(f_1,...,f_r)$ a family of polynomials in $\C[x_{1},\dots, x_{n}]$ defining a complete intersection on $X$, and $\omega$ a rational $r$-form on $\C^{n}$ that is regular on $X\cap V(\bff)$, the zero set of the system $\bff$ on $X$, the \emph{(global) residue} on $X$ of $\omega$ with respect to $\bff$ might be defined as of the total sum the local residues at the points of $X\cap V(\bff)$, that is

 These residues play an important role in division formulae on polynomial rings.
 An example of these is the Bergman-Weil trace formula for the case when $X=\C^{n}$ \cite{AizYu:gnus, Tsikh:tsikh, BoyHi2:gnus}.
-This was the key tool towards the first versions of the arithmetic Nullstellensatz, giving bounds for the degree and the height of the polynomials in the Nullstellensatz.
-For example, given a family of polynomials $f_{i}\in \Z[x_1,...,x_n]$, $i=1,\dots, n+1$, without common zeros in $\C^{n}$ and such that $f_1,...,f_n$ defines a complete intersection, one can find polynomias $q_i\in \Q[\bfx]$ such that the B\'ezout identity $1 = \sum_{i=1}^{n+1} q_i\, p_i$ holds, and these polynomials can be chosen as $q_i=\sum_\bfbeta c_{i,\bfbeta}\, \bfx^{\bfbeta}$ with coefficients defined by the formula
+This formula was the key tool towards the first versions of the arithmetic Nullstellensatz, giving bounds for the degree and the height of the polynomials in the Nullstellensatz \cite{BerensteinGayVidrasYger:bgvy,BY99:gnus}.
+Global residues have also a deep connection with duality for algebraic varieties \cite{K08:rdpav} and, moreover, they appear in several fields of mathematics and theoretical physics, like scattering amplitude computations beyond Feynman diagrams \cite{SoY15:segdr}.